hackolade/BigQuery/README.md

 # BigQuery Standard SQL

-!!!
-NOT READY FOR PRODUCTION - DO NOT USE UNTIL OFFICIALLY RELEASED !!!

 Plugin to enable Google BigQuery database as a target in [Hackolade](https://hackolade.com) data modeling.
 Requires prior download of the Hackolade application from our [download page](https://hackolade.com/download.html)

 Note: this plugin does **not** support the earlier Legacy SQL version of BigQuery